wastelandsurvivalguide/wastelandsurvivalguide.github.io/wsg/docs/utilities.md

 In this section we will install a multitude of required tools and mods.
 It's very important not to skip anything on this page, with the sole exception of the totally optional _Discord Rich Presence_.

-### Utilities Separator

-Right-click in MO2's left pane and choose "Create a separator".
-Name it _Utilities_ and organize the mods in this section below it.

 ## Utilities Installed Manually

 ### [FNV 4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552)